uselagoon/lagoon-cli/docs/commands/lagoon_add_project.md

   -m, --pullrequests string                     Which Pull Requests should be deployed -Z, --router-pattern string                   Router pattern of the project, e.g. '${service}-${environment}-${project}.lagoon.example.com'
       --standby-production-environment string   Which environment(the name) should be marked as the standby production environment
-  -C, --storage-calc uint                       Should storage for this environment be calculated -s, --subfolder string                        Set if the .lagoon.yml should be found in a subfolder useful if you have multiple Lagoon projects per Git Repository
+  -C, --storage-calc                            Should storage for this environment be calculated.
+Set to enable, --storage-calc=false to disable
+  -s, --subfolder string                        Set if the .lagoon.yml should be found in a subfolder useful if you have multiple Lagoon projects per Git Repository
 ```